 Honduras, general elections, 28 November 2021

 An EP delegation travelled to Honduras to observe the general elections.
 Using a well-established methodology, the MEPs assessed whether the elections were held in accordance with the country's international commitments and national laws.
-For more information about the conduct of the elections, you can click on the EOM preliminary statement and press release.
+For more information about the conduct of the elections, you can click on the EU EOM Final report and the Press release.

 The EP delegation was composed of six MEPs and integrated in the EU Election Observation Mission, led by another MEP, Chief Observer Ms Željana Zovko (EPP, Croatia).